 An evocative and thrilling picture book full of onomatopoeic words to thrust the reader into the sights, sound, and atmosphere of railroads and locomotives.
 A fantastic book for children who are interested in machines.

 Shh!
 We Have a Plan by Chris Haughton

-A funny story that helps kindergarten-aged children to understand that it’s not always the loudest person that has the best ideas.
+A funny story that helps kindergarten-aged children understand that it’s not always the loudest person who has the best ideas.
 When a gang of four friends tries to catch a bird, they fail spectacularly, until they listen to the quiet observant member of the group.

 The Gingerbread Cowboy by Janet Squires

 The traditional Gingerbread Man fairy tale is morphed into a Wild West setting with cacti, cattle, and coyotes.
 Yeehaw!
 A wonderful, fun, and immersive rhyming story that uses clever repetition and catchy language.

 Modern fairy tale